GallagherSecurity/cc-rest-docs/training/README.md

 talks about client certificates.

 > &#9888; **It is important to know the difference between the two certificate checks, and to know
 > that they are completely independent**.
-If the client does not trust the server, Command Centre
+If the client drops a connection because it does not
-> will not receive a connection and will not raise any alarms.
-The problem is on the client and
+> trust the server, Command Centre will cannot raise any alarms, because it never received a proper
-> there is nothing you can do to Command Centre to help.
-But if the server certificate is
+> connection.
+The problem is on the client and there is nothing you can do to Command Centre to
-> acceptable to the client, the server has a chance to check the client certificate.
-If the server
+> help.
+But if the server certificate is acceptable to the client, the server has a chance to check
-> does not like the client certificate, Command Centre will raise an 'invalid client certificate'
+> the client certificate.
+If the server does not like the client certificate, Command Centre will
-> alarm.
+> raise an 'invalid client certificate' alarm.

 ## Items versus a cardholder's link to them
 Talking about a PDF or a competency can be confusing, because there is a PDF item and a competency